Why Using Your Credit Card for Emergencies Is Risky

 Technically, you’re already in at least a little bit of debt once you put a balance on the credit card.
-But, making one credit card charge, even for an emergency, can create a momentum that leads to other credit card charges and possibly more debt than you can afford to repay.
+But making one credit card charge, even for an emergency, can create a momentum that leads to other credit card charges and possibly more debt than you can afford to repay.
 You have to guard against the temptation to make credit card charges on top of your current balance and resolve not to make additional credit card purchases until you’ve paid off your emergency debt.

-If you have a credit card that you’re saving for emergencies, it could get cancelled after several months of not being used.
-Or, the credit card issuer may reduce your credit limit, making it harder to fund an entire emergency on your credit card.
+If you have a credit card that you’re saving for emergencies, it could get canceled after several months of not being used.
+Or the credit card issuer may reduce your credit limit, making it harder to fund an entire emergency on your credit card.
 You may end up using the available credit on several different credit cards to pay for your expense.
 Relying on a credit card for an emergency puts you at the mercy of the credit card issuer, who may or may not decide to extend you enough credit for your emergency.

 There’s no guarantee that emergencies will come one at a time and only after you’ve conveniently cleared the credit card balance from your previous emergency.
-They’re emergencies, after all, they occur at random.
+They’re emergencies, after all; they occur at random.
 What if another emergency happens and your credit card is already maxed out from the first emergency?
 Your list of options gets shorter as your credit card balances increase.

 Saving money can be tough, which may be part of the reason that you don’t already have an emergency fund.
 It will be even tougher to build an emergency fund once you’re making minimum (or higher) payments on a credit card.
 Imagine if you’d had emergency savings before the emergency.
-Then, the money you’re now spending on a credit card payment (and interest!) would have been going back into your savings and possibly earning interest.
+Then the money you’re now spending on a credit card payment (and interest!) would have been going back into your savings and possibly earning interest.

 You may not be able to put much money in your emergency fund, but start where you can; $25 or $50 a month adds up.
-Set a goal for your emergency fund, e.g. $500 or $1,000, and work toward it.
+Set a goal for your emergency fund, such as $500 or $1,000, and work toward it.
 Don’t stop there; the ideal fund is six months of living expenses, so make that your long-term goal.